corda/corda-settler/README.md

 The obligation can be submitted to the Oracle at any point after the Ripple transaction hash has been added to obligation.

-For any obligation to be settled via off ledger XRP payment, the Oracle will sign a Corda transaction exiting the obligation if the Ripple transaction represented by the hash has:
+The Oracle will signer over an XRP payment which (partially) settles an obligation, if and only if:

 * transactionResult: tesSUCCESS and validated: true
-* an amount paid equal to the amount specified in the obligation (NOTE: this may be less due to fees...
-Investigate)
 * the account specified in the settlement instructions as the recipient
-* a UUID in the transaction memo field, equal to the UUID specified in the settlement instructions
+* there is a UUID in the transaction memo field, equal to the UUID specified in the settlement method

-The server_state of the rippled process used by the Oracle must be set to FULL.
+The server_state of the rippled process used by the Oracle must be set to "tracking", "full", "validating", or "proposing".

 Corda transaction proposals can be sent to the Oracle at any time for signing.
 The Oracle is configured to cache transaction proposals until